-We identified a material weakness in our internal control over financial reporting, and if we are unable to achieve and maintain effective internal control over financial reporting the accuracy and timing of our financial reporting may be adversely affected.
+We identified a material weakness in our internal control over financial reporting, and if we are unable to achieve and maintain effective internal control over financial reporting may be adversely affected.

 Prior to our IPO in June 2021, we were a private company with limited accounting and finance personnel, adequate review processes and other resources with which to address our internal controls and procedures.
-Based on the evaluation of our internal controls, we concluded that our disclosure controls and procedures were not effective as of March 31, 2022 as a result of a material weakness in our internal control over financial reporting due to inadequate segregation of duties resulting from the size of our Company and our limited personnel.
+Based on the evaluation of our internal controls, we concluded that our disclosure controls and procedures were not effective as of June 30, 2022 as a result of a material weakness in our internal control over financial reporting due to inadequate segregation of duties resulting from the size of our company and our limited personnel.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.